This post may contain affiliate links.

 Then the kids take turns jumping their frogs month the lily pads.
 They write down their numbers and tally them up to see who has the highest score.

-You can play this a few different ways to practice math skills.
-You can do an addition one and then they each get 10 jumps.
+You can play this leap frog math game a few different ways to practice math skills.
+You can make an addition game and then they each get 10 jumps.

-You can do a multiplication version where they get 2 jumps at a time and multiply them together.
+You can play a multiplication version where they get 2 jumps at a time and multiply them together.

 You could also do a subtraction version and try to get the lowest (or highest) score.

-It was a loud math game, but it was really a lot of fun!
+The Leap Frog Math Game was a loud game, but it was really a lot of fun!

 Now, learn how to make the origami frogs.

-You will need to start with a square of paper.
-I used a regular 8 1/2 x 11 piece of paper cut into a square by folding it over like this.
+To make the jumping frogs, you will need to start with a square sheet of paper.
+I used a regular 8 1/2 x 11 piece of paper cut into a square by folding the paper over as pictured below.
+But, you can also use regular origami paper.
+The frogs will just be a lot smaller.

 Then you will cut that square in half.
 Sorry, I switched colors! 🙂